YottaDB/YDBDoc/ProgGuide/isv.rst

    quit
    $ mumps -run foo 'BAR^FOOBAR("hello")'

-In this example, YottaDB/GT.M processes the shell command line up to foo and puts the rest in $ZCMDLINE.
+In this example, YottaDB processes the shell command line up to foo and puts the rest in $ZCMDLINE.
 This mechanism allows mumps -run to invoke an arbitrary entryref with or without parameters.
 Note that this example encloses the command line argument with single quotes to prevent inappropriate expansion in Bourne-type shells.
-Always remember to use the escaping and quoting conventions of the shell and YottaDB/GT.M to prevent inappropriate expansion.
+Always remember to use the escaping and quoting conventions of the shell and YottaDB to prevent inappropriate expansion.

 .. note::
    Use the ^%XCMD utility to XECUTEs code from the shell command line and return any error status (truncated to a single byte on UNIX) that the code generates.
 For more information, refer to “%XCMD”.